Safari77/rupphash/README.md

 Search inside Exif tags (also supports derived values like Country (from GPS location), and Sun Azimuth, Sun Altitude (from GPS date, location, and the location’s timezone).

+A million files takes about 2.5 GiB of memory.
+500,000 files takes about 15-20s to Group on a modern CPU (after all the data has been loaded).
+For hard-linked files PDQ features is stored only once (per file data) in memory.

 Duplicates can be found by content (perceptual), or idendical pixel data (--pixel-hash converts data to 16bit values for comparison), or whole file comparison (bit-identical, using blake3).